viperleed/viperleed/doc/content/calc/param_section.rst

 Delta-amplitudes calculation
 ----------------------------

-Behaviour is mainly governed by the :ref:`DISPLACEMENTS` file.
+Behavior is mainly governed by the :ref:`DISPLACEMENTS` file.
 Some relevant parameters are:

 .. table::
   :width: 100%